indico/indico/docs/source/plugins/_intro.rst

 Indico can be extended through plugins, standalone packages of code that do not require any modifications to the Indico core itself.
 A plugin can perform something very simple such as adding a new command to the Indico CLI to more complex functionalities like introducing new payment methods, chat integration, etc.

-We suggest that you first have a look at :doc:`Getting started  <getting_started>` and then head over to the more advance topics in the table of contents.
+We suggest that you first have a look at :ref:`Getting started <plugins-getting-started>` and then head over to the more advance topics in the table of contents.